trixiahorner/firewall_log_review/README.md

 - SD: 12.20163
 - Variance: 151.33
 <br>
+This is a beacon!
+This regularity in the intervals, with minimal deviation, is a strong indicator of a beacon, which is often used by malware for periodic communication with a C2 server.
 <br>

-### 7. Explanation
+# Conclusion
-This is a beacon.
-The narrow range between minimum and maximum intervals, combined with a low standard deviation and variance, indicates consistent and predictable intervals.
-This regularity is characteristic of beaconing behavior, where a compromised system frequently "checks in" with a C2 server at nearly fixed intervals.
-This pattern is a strong indicator of a beacon, commonly used by malware for periodic communication with a C2 server.
+The identification of beaconing behavior through log analysis exemplifies the importance of these skills.
+The narrow range between minimum and maximum intervals, coupled with low standard deviation and variance, points to consistent and predictable intervals.
+This regularity is a hallmark of beaconing, where a compromised system frequently "checks in" with a C2 server at nearly fixed intervals.
+Recognizing this pattern is a critical indicator of a beacon, often used by malware for periodic communication with a C2 server.
+Through effective log parsing, you can detect such malicious activities and enhance your cybersecurity defenses.